skramm/homog2d/manual.md

 pt.drawCvMat( mat );
 ```

-Please note that this function here will draw a line spanning the whole image, as opposed to
+Please note that for lines, this will draw a line spanning the whole image, as opposed to
 the Opencv function `cv::line()` that actually draws a **segment** only.
 For points, this will just draw a small cross: 2 H/V lines.

-These two functions support a second optional argument of type `CvDrawParams`, that holds various parameters for drawing.
+These two functions support a second optional argument of type `CvDrawParams` that holds various parameters for drawing.
-So you can have for example set the color and line width with:
+So you can for example set the color and line width with:
 ```
 li.drawCvMat( mat, CvDrawParams().setThickness(2 /* pixels */).setColor( r,g,b) );
 ```
-with r,g,b bytes in the range [0,255].
+with r,g,b as bytes (`uint8_t`) in the range [0,255].

 A demo demonstrating this Opencv binding is provided, try it with
 `make demo` (requires of course that Opencv is installed on your machine).